 This tool is used when you want to quickly unjoin some of your groups.
 Maybe you want to change niches or just decided using Facebook groups isn’t for you and don’t want all the notifications and noise they create.

 The interface looks pretty much the same as the one in the Joiner Tool, with most of the same settings and tables.
 You send groups here, set how many you want to unjoin per day and delays between the unjoins and start the tool.
 It will do everything for you.

 The only unanswered question you should have here is: How do I actually send groups here?

-In order to answer this we will have to dig a little deeper into JARVEE’s interface and where is shows certain data.
+In order to answer this, we will have to dig a little deeper into JARVEE’s interface and where it shows certain data.
 So, go to the Social Profiles tab and click on the profile that you were using for the tools.
 You will notice it has several sub-tabs, click on the second one named Groups.

 In case you want to unjoin all your groups at once, a bigger portion of them, select the ones you want to unjoin and click on “execute actions on selected items” and choose “send selected to unjoiner”

 If you have the tool running, the groups you no longer want to be into will be unjoined.
 It’s that easy.

 Setting up the Ignore Tool